Golden Hall (arena)

-Golden Hall is an indoor arena in San Diego, California.
+Golden Hall is a multipurpose indoor arena located in San Diego, California.
 It was built in 1964.
 Golden Hall is located within the San Diego Concourse complex.
-It is primarily utilized as a homeless shelter today.
+From 2020 to 2024 Golden Hall was primarily utilized as a temporary homeless shelter before being closed for residency.

 History

 The building was named after Morley H. Golden, a San Diego developer known for his civic involvement.

 Music

+(2018) Roof of Golden Hall.
+Seen from the 9th floor of the Civic Center Concourse Parkade.
+Also visible are the Civic Center Theatre, San Diego Central Jail, and the Justice Hall.

 Built in 1964 and opened in 1965, Golden Hall has been the host of many concerts, events and athletics.
-Legendary musical artists Bob Dylan, the Rolling Stones, Ozzy Osbourne, Grateful Dead, Boston, Pink Floyd and B.B.
+Legendary musical artists Bob Dylan, the Rolling Stones, Ozzy Osbourne, the Grateful Dead, Boston, Pink Floyd and B.B.
 King have all played at the venue.